Policies of the CHD

 The CHD monitors progress towards attainment of the degree.
 The CHD meets approximately once a month during the academic year to review the set of courses each student intends to use for meeting SEAS degree requirements (their “program plan”) and to act on other pending business.
 Exceptions to the rules must be submitted via petition and can be granted only by the CHD.
 Petitions to the CHD must be in writing (including via PDF submitted electronically), and must have the approval of the student's faculty advisor(s).
 Ordinarily, the CHD will not act on any matter submitted for its consideration through the Office of Academic Programs (SEC-Allston, Rm: 1.101) fewer than ten working days prior to a given meeting.
 The Office of Academic Programs will communicate deadlines to the graduate students in advance of each meeting.

-Each SEAS graduate student is assigned a field advisor who is a member of the SEAS faculty upon starting the program based on the topics of study interests outlined in the application.
+Each SEAS graduate student is assigned a first-year or "field" advisor who is a member of the SEAS faculty upon starting the program based on the topics of study interests outlined in the application.
 The field advisor is primarily responsible for helping the student to plan a strong, coherent program in that field.
-In each semester of the first year, a student is required to have the advising hold in my.harvard lifted by his/her field advisor.
+In each semester of the first year, a student is required to have the advising hold in my.harvard lifted by their advisor.
 For M.E. and Ph.D. students, the research advisor will lift the advising hold in subsequent year(s).

 The phrase “SEAS faculty” is used throughout this document.
 The definition of SEAS faculty is a SEAS faculty member who is a member of the ladder faculty (Assistant, Associate, or Full Professor), including emeritus faculty.